The steps to overcome overthinking win again.

 8. Take Action

-Overthinking often arises from perceived lack of control.
+Overthinking often arises from a perceived lack of control.
 Taking small actions gives a sense of control and can reduce overthinking.
 Even simple steps like making a to-do list can help.

 Conclusion